-Based on this assumption, we have derived an objective function that combines a term from second-order Independent Component Analysis (ICA) with a term derived from Slow Feature Analysis (SFA).
-Optimization of the new objective function is achieved by successive Givens rotations, a method often used in context of ICA.
-We refer to the resulting algorithm as independent Slow Feature Analysis (ISFA) to indicate the combination of ICA and SFA.
+Based on this assumption, we have derived an objective function that combines a term from second-order independent component analysis (ICA) with a term derived from slow feature analysis (SFA).
+Optimization of the new objective function is achieved by successive Givens rotations, a method often used in the context of ICA.
+We refer to the resulting algorithm as independent slow feature analysis (ISFA) to indicate the combination of ICA and SFA.

-The algorithm is somewhat unusual in that only a small submatrix of large time-delayed correlation matrices are being diagonalized by the Givens rotations (usually the full matrices are being diagonalized).
+The algorithm is somewhat unusual in that only a small submatrix of large time-delayed correlation matrices is being diagonalized by the Givens rotations (usually the full matrices are being diagonalized).
 This opens the question of the uniqueness of the solution.
-Using randomly generated pseudo-correlation-matrices we have found that indeed a minimum number of time delays is needed to obtain unique and meaningful solutions.
-For instance, if the upper left 2×2 -submatrix of 9×9 -matrices have to be diagonalized, at least 18 such matrices are needed to obtain a meaningful solution that would be very unlikely to emerge by accident; with 17 matrices on the other hand good diagonalization can be achieved reliably even for random symmetric matrices.
+Using randomly generated pseudocorrelation matrices, we have found that a minimum number of time delays is needed to obtain unique and meaningful solutions.
+For instance, if the upper left $2 \times 2$ ubmatrix of $9 \times 9$ matrices has to be diagonalized, at least 18 such matrices are needed to obtain a meaningful solution, which would be unlikely to emerge by accident.
+With 17 matrices, on the other hand, good diagonalization can be achieved reliably even for random symmetric matrices.
 With (sufficiently many) surrogate matrices, structured such that they have a unique solution, we have subsequently verified that the algorithm reliably converges to the correct solution.